Pitch Black Forecast: History

-In summer of 2014 the band's Facebook page mentioned a new album later in the year.
-The post stated the release would be a compilation of previously-released songs remixed and re-tracked to become "closer" to the vision Popson desired from the start.
-The title of the album was later revealed to be As The World Burns.
+In mid-2014, the band's Facebook page mentioned a new album later in the year.
+The post stated the release would be a compilation of previously released songs remixed and re-tracked to become "closer" to the vision Popson desired from the start.
+The title of the album was later revealed to be As the World Burns.
 It was released October 21 on compact disc, vinyl and digital download by Ohio-based Ferocious Records.
-The album features guest appearances by M. Shadows of Avenged Sevenfold, Randy Blythe of Lamb of God, Devin Townsend, and The Human Furnace.
-The digital and CD versions both contain a 4 track EP entitled "Spitefuck" by Popson's other side project called Bitch Wrangler.
+The album features guest appearances by M. Shadows of Avenged Sevenfold, Randy Blythe of Lamb of God, Devin Townsend, and the Human Furnace.
+The digital and CD versions both contain a 4-track EP entitled "Spitefuck" by Popson's other side project called Bitch Wrangler.
 A Best Buy Exclusive version of the CD contains 3 additional tracks.